ISISComputingGroup/ibex_developers_manual/Adding-new-modules.md

     git add .gitmodules support/danfysikMps8000/Makefile support/danfysikMps8000/master
     git commit -m "Add danfysikMps8000 submodule"

-now make sure it builds

-configure/RELEASE like ../calc/master/configure/RELEASE
-Makefile for *App and *app as well as iocBoot and iocboot
+now make sure it builds.
+You'll probably need to update   configure/RELEASE to be like e.g. ../calc/master/configure/RELEASE   Also check the Makefile for both *App and *app targets as well as iocBoot and iocboot - on windows this results in a double match due to case insensitivity, so remove the the *app and iocboot

     make
     git status
-add .gitignore and .gitattributes

-make make celan uninstall   all work

-if all OK, add it to support/Makefile
+Then create/adjust .gitignore and .gitattributes  and check    make clean uninstall   all work.
+If everything OK, add new module to support/Makefile and to configure/MASTER_RELEASE

-add to configure/MASTER_RELEASE

-ioc/master

-mkdir DANFYSIK8000

-makeBaseApp.pl -t ioc -i DANFYSIK8000-IOC-03

 ## Updating vendor branch